Webtoon Hiatus Communication

 Midnight Poppy Land: A Case of Silence

 One of the biggest examples is Midnight Poppy Land by Lilydusk.
 Once one of the most-read Webtoons on the platform, it has over 262 million views.
-But the situation around its hiatus has frustrated many readers.
+However, the situation around its hiatus has remained unclear for quite a while.

 Here’s a brief timeline: